⚡ Quick answer

 Japan has one of the world's highest new car purchase rates

 Japanese consumers buy new cars at one of the highest rates in the world relative to population.
-The combination of strong consumer preference for new vehicles, attractive manufacturer financing, and the shaken system's implicit penalty on older vehicles means the average Japanese car ownership cycle is significantly shorter than in most other markets.
+Strong manufacturer financing, attractive incentive programmes and the shaken system's implicit penalty on older vehicles mean the average Japanese car ownership cycle is significantly shorter than in most markets.
 The result is a constant, high-volume stream of relatively young, low-mileage vehicles entering the auction system — exactly the quality profile that export buyers seek.

 4